55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 As we’re going to discuss further in just a second here, your emails need to provide value.
 If they don’t, they’re just junk and will be treated as such.

-A newsletter is an outstanding way to provide your patients—both current and future—with valuable content.
 They can help you solidify your branding by showcasing personality, speaking in your brand’s voice, and displaying colors and custom graphics your target market will easily recognize.

 On top of that, this is a great way to share information people find useful and/or entertaining (depending on your brand, of course).

 While email blasts are fine for sharing general practice news that would be relevant to all your patients, some patients need a targeted approach based on their specific needs.
-Custom campaigns are a great way to do this—and your updated patient list is your secret weapon because it enables you to send out highly effective, engaging emails automatically.
+Custom campaigns are a great way to do this—and your updated patient list is your secret weapon because it enables you to send out highly effective, engaging emails automatically

 Some quick examples: